 – land of laughter with “pasta” commonly used at the pool playground

-Next we reached the mini zoo.
+Next, we reached the mini zoo.
 Here we discovered very tired animals that were hiding from the sun.
 One pony was lying on the ground and looked dead.
 We reported that to the park staff and they didn’t react at all.
 It was terrible.

 From the mini zoo we went to the Viking village.
-It was nicely named but in reality it was only one shed that was not accessible at all.
+It was nicely named, but in reality it was only one shed that was not accessible at all.

-It is young theme park and we think it will change in the future.
+It is a young theme park and we think it will change in the future.
 We hope that it will be a change for the better.